 Surgical treatment is customised to meet the needs of each patient and all surgeries are varied according to your individual needs.

 In some circumstances, liposuction alone is the procedure of choice for abdominal contouring surgery.
 In other circumstances, skin resection only is necessary, such as an Apronectomy.

 For patients who carry their weight around their hips and thighs as well as the abdominal or belly area, a Belt Lipectomy Abdominoplasty may help get the patient better abdominal contouring results than, for example, an Apronectomy or a Tummy Tuck/Abdominoplasty surgery.

 In order to get the best results, and to have a good understanding of which Abdominoplasty surgery procedures will best suit your physique and appearance concerns, all facets of your Surgery need to be discussed with Dr Geoff Barnett.

 After your confidential consultation, if there is anything you don’t understand about the surgery, please be sure to ask Dr Barnett and/or his Patient Care Team and Nurse before proceeding with your surgery, because it is important that you have a good understanding of the process, the risks, the potential outcomes and the post-op recovery protocols you will need to follow after your surgery.

-Send an enquiry form to meet with Specialist Plastic Surgeon Dr Geoff Barnett to learn more about your best options for abdominal contouring surgery in Victoria.
+Phone 03 8849 1444 or send an enquiry form to meet with Specialist Plastic Surgeon Dr Geoff Barnett to learn more about your best options for abdominal contouring surgery in Victoria.